-The word winters comes from the Germanic wintar which in turn is derived from the root wed meaning 'wet' or water', and so signifying a wet season.
+The word winter comes from the Germanic wintar which in turn is derived from the root wed meaning 'wet' or water', and so signifying a wet season.

 6. Wet snow vs. dry snow

-Ever wondered why sometimes snow sticks together and sometimes is powdery and loose?
-The reason for this lies in the snowflakes journey as it falls through the atmosphere.
+Ever wondered why sometimes snow sticks together and sometimes it's powdery and loose?
+The reason for this lies in the snowflake's journey as it falls through the atmosphere.

 Snowflakes that fall through a dry, cool atmosphere will be small and powdery and won't stick together.
-We call this dry snow - its ideal for snowflakes, but not for building a snowman.
+We call this dry snow - it's ideal for skiing, but not for building a snowman.

 The snowflakes that form wet snow will have fallen through temperatures slightly warmer than 0 °C. As they fall, the snowflakes melt slightly around the edges and stick together to form large, heavy flakes.
-This sticks together easily and is the best for a snowball fight and making snowmen.
+These stick together easily and are the best for a snowball fight and making snowmen.